heig-vd-dai-course/heig-vd-dai-course/09.01-java-network-concurrency/01-course-material/README.md

 It can create other processes to handle multiple clients by forking itself.

-However, a process is a heavy-weight object.
+However, a process is resource heavy.
 It is expensive to create and destroy as it is a copy of the main process.

 Processes can communicate with each other using inter-process communication (IPC) but it is quite complex to implement.